What Leap Day 2020 Means In Numerology

 As if 2020 isn’t already shaping up to be stressful enough, it’ll be a day longer than last year.
-That’s right — 2020 is a Leap Year, and we’ll see February 29 appear on our calendars for the first time since 2016.
+That’s right — 2020 is a Leap Year, and we’re seeing 29th February appear on our calendars for the first time since 2016.

 Advertisement